pensjonatus/flash-fiction/blog/underappreciated.md

 ---
-title: 'Underappreciated'
+title: Underappreciated
 date: '2012-09-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Phil was more confident than his usual self, joking all the time and maybe even